publiccodenet/about/activities/member-relations/index.md

 Founding members are co-owners of the foundation and help shape its future activities and regular membership structure.

-This stage is over after 2019, when the founding members have shaped the foundation's activities and regular membership structure.
+This stage is over after 2019, when the founding members have shaped the Foundation's activities and regular membership structure.

 ### Assumptions